Conditions & Information for School Visits

-- Students must be accompanied and supervised in all play areas.
+- Students are welcome to use the play areas but must be accompanied and supervised in all these areas.

-- Year 10 students and below must be accompanied in our main retail outlets.
+- We welcome students in our retail outlets but Year 10 students and below must be accompanied.

 - Our Retail teams may ask for large parties of students to enter retail outlets in smaller groups.